BitPatty/LiveSplit.FFX/Readme.md

 The following settings are currently available:

-#### Auto Start
+#### Start
-Enabled by default, automatically starts the timer when confirming the music selection in the new game menu.
+Automatically starts the timer when confirming the music selection in the new game menu.

-#### Legacy Splits (WIP)
+#### Split(s)
-(Locked) Not yet implemented feature to automatically split for each commonly used split.
+Automatically splits the selected splits.

-#### Auto Reset
+#### Reset
-Disabled by default, automatically resets the timer if you enter the music selection screen in the new game menu.
+Automatically resets the timer in the new game menu.

 #### Remove Loads
-Disabled by default, removes loading times from the ingame timer comparison.
+Removes loading times from the ingame timer comparison.